AI Answering Service For Water Damage Restoration

 - Answer service-area, timing, claim-process, photo, access, and next-step questions inside approved guardrails.

-- Route sewage, mold, commercial, flood, reconstruction, exact-pricing, and safety-sensitive questions with context.
+- Send sewage, mold, commercial, flood, reconstruction, exact-pricing, and safety-sensitive questions forward with context.

 - Give callers a calm restoration-company answer instead of generic voicemail.